 - Solvency (Regulatory and Rating Agency) models were regularly analysed and specific management measures were employed ensuring maintenance of optimum level of capital adequacy levels before foraying into specific business activities or/and entering a new market. - The Company continued to maintain its Financial Strength Ratings (FSR).
-The Company received ratings from S&P Global Ratings and applied rating rationale, capital model outcome and methodology in its decision-making process to prevent and mitigate crystallization of significant potential risks. - In the wake of the unprecedented COVID19 pandemic, the Company performed scenario planning exercise, analyzing broadly three scenarios (a) serial outbreaks lasting 3-4 months, (b) 6-12 months of knock-on effects and (c) prolonged infection strain beyond 12 months.
-Scenarios captured impact on mortality and morbidity experience of risk/liability exposures, interest rate environment, solvency capital requirements, stress on balance sheet and finally addressing financial and operational risks under these scenarios. - The Company regularly assesses all potential and emerging risk(s) through a combination of qualitative and quantitative analytics to analyse state of business, risk profile and internal controls environment. - The Company undertook monitoring of key developments in the regulatory and geo-political environment including the developments in the new accounting regime IFRS 17 Insurance Contracts, observing the Russia-Ukraine crisis among others.
+The Company received ratings from S&P Global Ratings and applied Insurance Industry Country Risk Assessment (IICRA) rating rationale, capital model outcome and methodology in its decision-making process to prevent and mitigate crystallization of significant potential risks. - Developed high frequency stress tests using multi-scenario approach to demystify vulnerabilities linked to profit and loss, balance sheet, cash flows, including review of investment strategy based on economic scenarios and risk appetite.
+The application of this approach provided better control and predictability of business. - The Company regularly assesses all potential and emerging risk(s) through a combination of qualitative and quantitative analytics to analyse state of business, risk profile and internal controls environment.
+During the year, the Company focused on new emerging risks including strengthening of cybersecurity and data protection framework. - The Company undertook monitoring of key developments in the regulatory and geo-political environment including the potential impact with the introduction of the new accounting regime IFRS 17 Insurance Contracts (may lead to material changes in financial reporting and business strategies and consequently rise in operational costs) and continued to observe other key industry specific events among others.